Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

   ![ws name.](media/wvd23.png)

- > Wait for few seconds for the script to execute.
+  >**Note:** Wait for few seconds for the script to execute.

-3. Output of the script will look like this.
+3. Output of the script will be similar to the one shown below.

   ![ws name.](media/42.png)

-4. Click **Next** on the bottom right of this page.
+4. Click on the **Next** button.